jacobbisaacson1/lab-MEN-CRUD/README.md

 1. Make a "create" route.
 Commit. -- done?
 1. Have the form on "new" page post to the "create" route.
 A response like "you hit the create route" is good.
 Commit. -- done
 1. Connect express to mongo by installing and setting up mongoose.
 Commit once it logs a successful connection message. -- done

 1. Create the schema and model for your thing that you are CRUDding.
-Commit.
+Commit. -- done
 1. Make sure you can concisely and precisely answer these questions:
     * What is a schema?
     * What is a model?